jcervas/PA_LWV/README.md

 **INSERT TABLE [\[tab:congsum\]](#tab:congsum){reference-type="ref"
 reference="tab:congsum"} ABOUT HERE**

-Evaluating district plans using Statewide elections to provide a normal vote baseline {#evaluating-district-plans-using-statewide-elections-to-provide-a-normal-vote-baseline .unnumbered .unnumbered}
+Evaluating district plans using Statewide elections to provide a normal vote baseline {#evaluating-district-plans-using-statewide-elections-to-provide-a-normal-vote-baseline}
 -------------------------------------------------------------------------------------

 In order to assess expected partisan consequences for plans that have